eduNEXT/seb-openedx/docs/usage.rst

     As before for the global settings, you can add a key ``SAFE_EXAM_BROWSER`` to the ``lms.env.json`` file and inside of it, a dictionary with objects containing the ``<course_id>`` and configurations.

+    Here is an example of setting restrictions on two different courses at the same time.
+The course ``course-v1:seb-openedx+course_1+2019`` uses the simple list notation and the ``course-v1:seb-openedx+course_2+2019`` uses a more advanced notation with more settings.

     .. code-block:: json

         "SAFE_EXAM_BROWSER":{